alicht/rails-forms/README.md

 end
 ```

+# Form_For
+{{{ it goes through and explains line by line what each thing is https://learn.co/tracks/full-stack-web-dev-with-react/rails/crud-with-rails/form_for-on-edit }}}

 We're saying that we expect there to be a `cat` in what we get back from the server, and that cat should have the fields `name` and `breed`.

 ### Using the `form_for` helper